Sprinkler to Drip Irrigation Conversion Guide

 - Make sure the sprinkler system is turned off.

 - Remove the sprinkler head and/or sprinkler support to expose the sprinkler riser.
 This may require digging if the risers are buried.
-If the riser is buried below ground level, a and may be needed to bring it up to the surface.
+If the riser is buried below ground level, a threaded nipple and coupler may be needed to bring it up to the surface.
 The riser should be either 1/2" or 3/4" male pipe thread (MPT).

 - The conversion fitting will either adapt your riser directly to poly tubing or to male hose threads (like a faucet).
 Then the drip system is ready to install!